cube3power/atsd/rule-engine/functions-link.md

 getEntityLink('nurswgvml007')
 ```

-The returned link includes path to the entity page on the target database server:
+The returned link includes the path to the entity page on the target database server:

 ```elm
 https://atsd_host:8443/entities/nurswgvml007